hopsoft/universalid/docs/use_cases.md

 # Universal ID

-Universal ID unlocks a myriad of **NEW possibile solutions** across a variety problem domains.
+Universal ID unlocks a lot of **NEW** possibile solutions across a variety of problem domains.

 ## Use Cases